marioperezhurtado/boble2/README.md

 ## Developing

-Once you've created a project and installed dependencies with npm install *(or pnpm, yarn, bun etc)*, populated your environment variables and set up your database, start a development server:
+Once you've created a project and installed dependencies with npm install *(or pnpm, yarn, bun etc)*, populated your environment variables and followed the previous steps, start a development server:

 ```
 npm run dev